syncthing/website/content/foundation.md

 Bylaws
 :   The foundation bylaws are available [here in PDF form](https://raw.githubusercontent.com/syncthing/foundation/main/bylaws.pdf).

-Annual Report
+Annual Reports
-:   The annual report for the 2019 fiscal year is available [here in PDF form](https://raw.githubusercontent.com/syncthing/foundation/main/annual-report-2019.pdf).
+:   The annual report for the 2020 fiscal year is available [here in PDF form](https://raw.githubusercontent.com/syncthing/foundation/main/annual-report-2020.pdf), along with older reports in the foundation repository.

 Other Documents
 :   Other documents may be available in the [foundation documentation repository](https://github.com/syncthing/foundation/).